ashis08h/raifox/README.md

 After getting access token and become an authorized person we can access our api for geting api we use - curl -H "Authorization: Bearer <your_access_token>" http://localhost:8000/course/ for posting some new data we use - curl -H "Authorization: Bearer <your_access_token>" -X POST -d"course_title=abc&category=abc......." http://localhost:8000/course/
+In courses page i add django paginator module to make pagination and i keep 8 objects in one page. and for mobile response i used bootstrap 4 classes.

 ## License & copyright